farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Whats-your-duck-V2.md

 It's a lot of work, but I think I need to learn to write more posts like this.
  -->

-# What's your Duck (Presentation Version)

-This post is about design process and organizing our thoughts for effective development.
-The main goal is to establish a healthy mental model and intuition for effective design process.
-The duck bit will be explained later.

 ## Motivating Questions